Over 100 Not Guilty Verdicts At Trial | Over 2,000 Dismissals

 Find a Lawyer for Possession of a Firearm on School Property in Tallahassee, Florida

 Were you arrested in Florida for allegedly exhibiting, possessing, or discharging a firearm or other weapon on school property?
-Regardless of whether you had a concealed weapons license, you could face severe criminal penalties.
+Regardless of whether you had a concealed weapons license, you can still face severe criminal penalties.

-The Tallahassee criminal defense attorneys of Pumphrey Law represent clients throughout Madison County, Leon County, Jackson County, Gulf County, Calhoun County, and Taylor County.
-You can have us review your case during a free consultation by calling (850) 681-7777 or filling out an online contact form.
+The Tallahassee criminal defense attorneys of Pumphrey Law represent clients throughout Madison County, Leon County, Jackson County, and Wakulla County.
+Our team will review your case during a free consultation when you call us at (850) 681-7777 or by filling out an online contact form.

 Back to Top